ekanshs/graphex-nnmf/README.md

 * 64-bit architecture

 ## Scripts
-We provide two scripts, 1.
-For simulating test dataset, 2. to run the model on a given dataset:
+We provide two scripts,
+1. For simulating test dataset,
+2. For running the model on a given dataset

 #### data/simulate_data.py
 Simulates a dataset with given parameter setting; Splits the data into Train, Lookup and Holdout set